 From the Market Guide’s Recommendation Section: “Put a contingency plan in place in the event the SOAR tool is acquired by another vendor.
 Acquisitions are occurring with some frequency as the market evolves.
 Buyers should be prepared.”

 From the Market Guide’s Future of SOAR Section: “At the same time, SOAR products must be vendor-agnostic to maintain value due to integration.
 The reality will more likely be that for some time independent solutions will continue to do a better job with their singular focus on roadmap execution and better treatment of being “vendor neutral” with available integrations.”

 D3 Comments: We were interested to see multiple mentions of the frequency of recent SOAR acquisitions in the guide.
 The value of independent vendors is something we feel very strongly about.
 D3 is 100% independent with no external investors.
 We think this gives us—and more importantly, our clients—several advantages.
 SOAR relies heavily on integrations, and we are able to remain completely agnostic to the security tools with which we integrate, which is not necessarily the case for SOAR tools that are owned by larger cybersecurity companies.
-There is also no risk of D3 SOAR being ‘scrapped for parts’, rolled into a SIEM tool, deprioritized by a parent company, or suffering any other outcome that would severely impact our ability to provide the best possible services in the long term.
+There is also no risk of D3 SOAR being ‘scrapped for parts’, rolled into a SIEM tool, deprioritized by a parent company, or suffering any other outcome that would severely impact our ability to provide the best customer success program in the long term.